Daniel-KM/Omeka-S-module-SingleSignOn/README.md

   - Creation of an self-signed certificate.
 Check the box and fill the optional
     keys: countryName, stateOrProvinceName, localityName, organizationName,
     organizationalUnitName, commonName, and emailAddress.
-  - Shibboleth may require a signing certificate and an encryption certificate, so set the two fields and copy them in the config of Shibboleth.
+  - [Shibboleth] may require a signing certificate and an encryption certificate, so set the two fields and copy them in the config of Shibboleth.
+The option to require signing assertion may be disabled with [Renater].

 #### Identity provider (IdP)